hda-technical/dancebooks/transcriptions/[1807, us] Cotillions & Country Dances.md

 ### {Page} 63.
 King of Denmark favorite

-4 hands round 1/2 way & back, the 2 gent turn their partners round with right hands, lead down two couple, up, cast of one couple, right & left.
+4 hands round 1/2 way & back, the 2 gent turn their partners round with right hands, lead down two couple, up, cast off one couple, right & left.

 ### 64. Banks of the Dee